dopodcast/dopodcast.github.io/README.md

     [follow us on Google+](https://plus.google.com/104323044464093018582) and
     we'll post events for our upcoming hangouts-on-air.

-  * Make show or interview suggestions by raising or commentint on our GitHub issues.
+  * Make show or interview suggestions by raising or commenting on our GitHub issues.